Of Rivers and Religion: History

 Of Rivers and Religion was the first album Fahey recorded with producer/manager Denny Bruce.
 Bruce had negotiated the contract with Reprise after failing to negotiate with Fahey's previous label, Vanguard Records.

 Bruce arranged for the musicians, beginning with Jack Feierman who wrote the majority of the arrangements.
 Many of the New Orleans session players had previously contributed to Walt Disney's soundtrack for Song of the South.
 Some of the same musicians would appear on Fahey's second release for Reprise, After the Ball.
 Multi-instrumentalist and session musician Chris Darrow later commented, "I remember the first time I ever heard him, I thought they'd turned the record from 45 to 33 or something, 'cause I couldn't believe how slow he played."
 The session band appeared on "Dixie Pig Bar-B-Q Blues", "Texas and Pacific Blues" and "Lord Have Mercy".

 Speaking of both Of Rivers and Religion and After the Ball in a 1998 interview for The Wire, Fahey recalled, "I don't understand why they got bad reviews.
 It's like every time I wanted to do something other than play guitar I got castigated."

 The album cover featured a photo staged at Disneyland's Tom Sawyer's Island.

 Reception

-Time picked Of Rivers and Religion as one of the Top Ten albums of 1972.
+Time picked Of Rivers and Religion as one of the top ten albums of 1972.
+In his 1972 review for Rolling Stone, Bob Palmer praised the change in direction and said that Fahey "uses traditional motifs to construct pieces of dazzling contrasts, counter-balancing their deep feelings and dark undertows with a dry but devastating sense of humor ... it's Fahey's show most of the way and the guitarist makes the most of what is surely his finest hour."

-In his AllMusic review, critic Brian Olewnick called it "A fine effort and certainly something that belongs on the shelves of any fan of the late, very great guitarist", while music critic Robert Christgau said "[it's] not for everyone, but I think this is his best" and gave it an A rating; later, Christgau would rank it as the twenty-fifth best record of the decade.
+In his AllMusic review, critic Brian Olewnick called it "a fine effort and certainly something that belongs on the shelves of any fan of the late, very great guitarist", while music critic Robert Christgau said that it is "not for everyone, but I think this is his best" and gave it an A rating; later, Christgau would rank it as the twenty-fifth best record of the decade.

-In his 1972 review for Rolling Stone Bob Palmer praised the change in direction and said, "[Fahey] uses traditional motifs to construct pieces of dazzling contrasts, counter-balancing their deep feelings and dark undertows with a dry but devastating sense of humor... it's Fahey's show most of the way and the guitarist makes the most of what is surely his finest hour."